 Since the screen dominates the front of the room, I began to experiment with using the projector to double as my whiteboard.
 This required software that would allow me to annotate screen content and a “whiteboard” mode — a blank screen that would cover other content.
 I would also need a reasonably inexpensive pen interface for my computer since I would now be writing and drawing on the computer screen and projecting the result.

 While I waited for the projector installation to be completed, I experimented with several annotation applications (listed on my instructional aids page).
-Choosing an annotation application is, to some degree, a matter of preference and budget.
-In the end, I settled StarBoard (Licensed Edition) due to its responsiveness and its gallery option.
-However, there are several good options.
-All annotation programs take a little getting used to, but they are fairly straightforward.
+Choosing an annotation application is largely a matter of preference and budget.
+There are several good options ranging in price from $120 to free.
+In the end, I settled StarBoard Licensed Edition due to its responsiveness and its gallery option.
+However, there are several good options (my second choice is the free Ipevo Annotator) and not all users will find the same features to be worthwhile.
+All annotation programs take a little getting used to, but they are fairly straightforward to use.

-The pen interface was more difficult.
+There are a lot of options for a pen interface.
 I have used low cost digitizing tablets (like a Wacom Intuos or Bamboo), but I never liked having to watch a screen on the computer while trying to write on a disconnected drawing surface.
 The Wacom Cintiq tablets are wonderful, but they cost as much as a nice laptop and have features that are far beyond what is needed for presentations.
-I toyed with the idea of using a 2-in-1 laptop but did not find stylus options to be very compelling, though a Microsoft Surface or similar unit would certainly work.
-I looked at services like Splashtop that would allow me to use a tablet and roam the room, but would also tie me to an annual subscription and would require pretty robust WiFi to be reliable.
+I toyed with the idea of using a 2-in-1 laptop, such as the Dell 7000 series, but did not find a stylus option that really felt like a pen.
+The Microsoft Surface has a great stylus but has matched a UHD resolution to a really small screen making it far less desirable.
+Using the built-in display also make the extended/mirrored system that I used impossible, so I would have to be satisfied with a single display.
+I also looked at services like Splashtop that would allow me to use a tablet and even roam the room, but would also tie me to an annual subscription and would require pretty robust WiFi to be reliable.

 In the end, I settled on Ugee 1560 Pen Display.
 It is a 15.6″ 1080p pressure sensitive display for $400 (about $1000 less than a Cintiq).
 Since it has the same 1080p resolution as both the projector and my laptop, I don’t have to deal with window resizing as I move them from screen to screen.
 Although using a pen display takes a little getting used to, it is a pretty natural transition and far more intuitive than non-display tablets.
 The Ugee 1560 package comes with the pen display, 2 rechargeable pens, a pen holder, a drawing glove, a screen protector a USB cable and an HDMI cable.
 Overall, I am pretty happy with my choice, though a larger screen would be nice.
 As prices on these displays drop, I may spring for an upgrade.

-My first thought was to mirror my computer screen to the Pen Display and the projector, but I wanted to be able to use presentation mode in PowerPoint (slide with notes on one screen and slideshow on the other).
-Windows allows me to extend the display across three monitors (laptop, pen display, and projector), but I really needed to mirror the extended display so that I would have an “instructor screen” on my laptop and have the same “student screen” on both the pen display and the projector.
-My solution was to use an HDMI splitter as my second display point, sending the same video signal to both the pen display and projector but treating them (as far as my computer was concerned) as a single display.
+My first thought was to mirror my computer screen to the Pen Display and the projector, but I wanted to be able to use presentation mode in PowerPoint and also use my main screen for quick lookups, checking files and looking at documents without displaying that content to my students.
+Windows allows me to extend the display across three monitors (laptop, pen display, and projector), but I really needed to have a two monitor extended display and to have the second monitor mirrored to the projector.
+My solution was to extend the display to an HDMI splitter connecting both the pen display and projector while treating them (as far as my computer was concerned) as a single display.
 In practice, this has worked pretty well, but I have found that both displays need to be turned on before the splitter is connected to the computer or Windows gets confused and the system doesn’t work right.
+It is also important to have the same native resolution on both the pen display and the projector.

 First impressions from my class have been positive.
-Students are able to see what I project (sometimes with a little zooming in on the software) and the annotation capabilities make discussing worksheets and lab notes much more engaging.
-Everyone also likes the fact that everything is higher up so the bottom of the screen is still easy to view.
+Students are able to see what I project (sometimes with a little zooming in on the software) and the annotation capability makes discussing worksheets and lab notes much more engaging.
+Everyone also likes the fact that everything high enough so that even the bottom of the screen is easy to view.
 The only downside is that the projected image lacks the high contrast of a flat screen.
 This is inherent to projection systems since the only way to get black on a white screen is to eliminate all light in the room.
-There are “black” projection screens on the market that promise higher contrast ratios, but they currently cost more than my budget allows.
+There are “black” projection screens on the market that promise higher contrast ratios, but they currently cost more than my budget allows and I can’t be sure that any trade-offs are acceptable without actually buying one.
+If I get a chance to try one out, I will be sure to write a review.

 After using the system for a few weeks, I hit my first snag – Windows Update broke my pen display driver.
 Ultimately, this just required me to do a full uninstall and re-installation of the driver, so not too bad, but it did mean that I was unable to use the system for one evening and had to go back to the old whiteboard (this represents a support problem if the system were adopted by all instructors).
 I was amazed at how dependent I had become on the new system in such a short time.
 Furthermore, several of my students told me that they did not get as much out of the presentation and hoped I would have everything working for the next class, so after conducting only 3 or 4 classes, my students had developed a clear preference.